-Kawah Ijen is an active volcano located at the Southern end of Java .
-It is well known for its milky blue crater lake and blue fire.
-Most visitors begin their trek very early in the morning, around 1:30 AM to see the blue fire and make it to the top for sunrise.
-This trek is the most difficult in Java, more challenging than Mount Bromo or the Tumpak Sewu Waterfall.
+The Ijen Crater is an active volcano located at the Southern end of Java, Indonesia.
+It is well known for its milky blue crater lake and unique blue fire.
+Most visitors begin their trek at Kawah Ijen very early in the morning.
+Typically starting round 1:30 AM to see the Ijen crater blue fire and make it to the top viewpoint for sunrise.
+The trek to the Ijen Crater is the most difficult in Java, more challenging than Mount Bromo or the Tumpak Sewu Waterfall.

-This is also a mining crater for sulfur and along the way you will see many men hard at work.
-Once they have collected enough sulfur they will carry the heavy baskets all the way up to the top.
+Mount Ijen is still an active mining crater for sulfur.
+Along the way you will see many men hard at work.
+Once they have collected enough sulfur they will carry the heavy baskets all the way back up to the top.